plutomi/plutomi/README.md

 #### Deploying and Self-Hosting

-Plutomi is designed to be flexible and can be deployed on any VPS (_we recommend [Hetzner](https://hetzner.cloud/?ref=7BufEUOAUm8x)_).
-While we use Kubernetes, it’s not a requirement.
+Plutomi is designed to be flexible and can be deployed on any environment and it is highly recommended to have three nodes.
 All Docker images are available on [Docker Hub](https://hub.docker.com/u/plutomi).
 Check out [DEPLOYING.md](DEPLOYING.md) for more information.

 #### Questions / Troubleshooting